chrsoo/microservices/README.md

-# How stay DRY using Dockerfile and Jenkinsfile with Microservices
+# How stay DRY doing Microservices

 * [Context](#context)
 * [The Problem](#the-problem)